-Menachem Begin was born on August 16, 1913, in Brest-Litovsk, Russia.
+Menachem Begin was born on August 16, 1913, in Brest-Litovsk, Poland (now Russia).
 He was prime minister of Israel from 1977 to 1983 and the co-recipient, with Egyptian President Anwar el-Sadat, of the 1978 Nobel Prize for Peace.
 Begin mounted an invasion of Lebanon in 1982 to oust the Palestine Liberation Organization.
 Civilian deaths during this conflict turned world opinion against Israel.
 Begin resigned office in 1983.
 He died in 1992.

 Begin was the youngest of three children born to Hassia and Ze'ev Dov Begin, a timber merchant and devoted Zionist.
 The boy's early schooling in the movement impelled him to make his first speech at age 10.
 As a teenager he joined the Zionist Revisionists' youth movement, Betar, becoming the organization's head by 25, after earning a law degree from the University of Warsaw.